-Most women can safely perform a low-impact activity one to two weeks after a vaginal birth (three to four weeks after a cesarean birth).
+Most women can safely perform a low-impact activity 1 to 2 weeks after a vaginal birth (3 to 4 weeks after a cesarean birth).
 Do about half of your normal floor exercises and don’t try to overdo it.
-Wait until about six weeks after birth before running or participating in other high-impact activities.
+Wait until about 6 weeks after birth before running or participating in other high-impact activities.

 Exercises to try

-Neck rotation--Relax your neck and shoulders.
+Neck rotation: Relax your neck and shoulders.
 Drop your head forward.
 Slowly rotate your head to your right shoulder, then back to the middle and over the left shoulder.
-Complete four, slow rotations in each direction.
+Complete 4, slow rotations in each direction.

-Shoulder rotation--Bring your shoulders forward, then rotate them up toward your ears, then back down.
-Do four rotations in each direction.
+Shoulder rotation: Bring your shoulders forward, then rotate them up toward your ears, then back down.
+Do 4 rotations in each direction.

-Thigh shift--Stand with one foot about two feet in front of the other, toes pointed in the same direction.
+Thigh shift: Stand with 1 foot about 2 feet in front of the other, toes pointed in the same direction.
 Lean forward, supporting your weight on the forward thigh.
 Change sides and repeat.
-Do four on each side.
+Do 4 on each side.

-Ankle rotation--Sit with your legs extended and keep your toes relaxed.
+Ankle rotation: Sit with your legs extended and keep your toes relaxed.
 Rotate your feet, making large circles.
 Use your whole foot and ankle.
-Rotate four times on the right and four times on the left.
+Rotate 4 times on the right and 4 times on the left.